jxjo/AirfoilEditor/README.md

 Instead, control points of the curves can be moved directly in the diagram with the mouse.
 Each modification results in a new 'Design' with newly generated polars, making it easy to observe how adjustments impact aerodynamic performance.

+CST-Kulfan airfoils are also based on polynomial shape functions, but unlike Bezier curves they are defined on fixed x-stations.
+The profile shape is controlled primarily by the CST weights, which govern the vertical distribution of the curve along the chord.
+In the app, these weights can be edited interactively in a similar way to Bezier control points, but the adjustment is effectively vertical and acts at fixed x-positions.
+This results in a compact parameterization that still allows smooth and intuitive airfoil shaping.

 # 3. Optimization Mode